testdouble/tiny_type/README.md

 end
 ```

-MiniType makes it easy to document and enforce expectations in your code:
+TinyType makes it easy to document and enforce expectations in your code:

 ```ruby
 def render(input)